6 Tips to Create Better Mobile-Friendly Emails

-As we all know, the whole point of sending your customers emails is to inspire action: make them view your store, browse for products and (hopefully) buy it.
-Consequently, you need to include a call to action (CTA) not only in your subject line, but also in the main body of your email.
+As we all know, the whole point of sending emails to your customers is to inspire action: make them view your store, browse for products and (hopefully) buy some.
+Consequently, you need to include a call to action (CTA) not only in your subject line but also in the main body of your email.
 In general, all of your CTAs should be:

-- Kept front and center.
-Place it near the top of your email to make it the most mobile friendly.
+1. Kept front and center – Place them near the top of your email to make it as mobile-friendly as possible

-- Clear & Big.
-Make CTAs big, bold and blindingly obvious (at least 44 x 44 pixels).
+2. Clear & Big – Make CTAs big, bold, and blindingly obvious (at least 44 x 44 pixels)

-- Isolated from other CTAs.
-Prevent your potential customers’ from clicking the wrong link.
+3. Isolated from other CTAs – Prevent your potential customers from clicking the wrong link.

 To ensure maximum clickability, leave breathing and clicking room.
 You can see this in the example below:

-Finally, when you’ve already created your super mobile friendly-email, make sure you test it across multiple mobile devices.
-We recommend using Litmus, which allows instant previews on over 20 different devices, such as: Outlook.com, Outlook 2010-2013.
-Apple Mail, Android, Gmail App, iPhone, iPad and others.
+Finally, when you’ve already created your mobile-friendly email, make sure you test it across multiple mobile devices.
+We recommend using Email on Acid, which allows instant previews on multiple different devices.

-So, these are six essential, but easy-to-implement tips to help you create mobile-friendly emails that your clients will love to open and take action on:
+All in all, these are six essential but easy-to-implement tips to help you create mobile-friendly emails your clients will love to open and take action on:

-- Keep your subject line around 25-30 characters.
+1. Keep your subject line around 25-30 characters

-- Pre-header is an extension of your subject line, however, make it short and include simple CTAs.
+2. Pre-header is an extension of your subject line; however, keep it short and include simple CTAs

-- Focus more on descriptive content, trying not to create too image-heavy emails.
+3. Focus more on descriptive content, trying not to create too image-heavy emails

-- Create short, scannable and consumable content using short paragraphs, bulleted lists, highlights, headers etc.
+4. Create short, scannable, and consumable content using short paragraphs, bulleted lists, highlights, headers, etc.

-- Make your CTAs blindingly obvious and spaced out from other CTAs; keep themfront and center.
+5. Make your CTAs blindingly obvious and spaced out from other CTAs by keeping them front and center

-- Don’t forget to test your mobile-friendly email across multiple mobile devices before launching it.
+6. Don’t forget to test your mobile-friendly email across multiple mobile devices before launching it